Rh incompatibility is a condition that develops when a pregnant woman has Rh-negative blood and the baby in her womb has Rh-positive blood.

 Rh incompatibility Symptoms

 Rh incompatibility can cause symptoms ranging from very mild to deadly.
-In its mildest form, Rh incompatibility causes the destruction of red blood cells without other effects.
+In its mildest form, Rh incompatibility causes the destruction of red blood cells.
+There are no other effects.

 After birth, the infant may have: